geogardenclub/geogardenclub.github.io/docs/user-guide/tasks.md

 *Automatically created Tasks:* Whenever you define a Planting date (such as Start, Transplant, First Harvest, Last Harvest, or Pull date), a Task with the associated date is automatically created for you.

 *Manually created Tasks:* If you want to create additional Tasks for a Planting, you can do that manually.
-To do that, go to the Tasks view (in either your Home screen or Garden Details screen) and click the "+ Task" button:
+To do that, go to the Tasks view (in either your Home Tasks view or Garden Details Tasks view) where you'll see a "+ Task" button:

 <img width="300" src="/img/user-guide/tasks-view-home-screen.png"/>